cMadan/ElGateau/README.md

 - Pillow [http://pillow.readthedocs.io/en/latest/index.html]
 	+ This is a Python 3 compatible fork of PIL

+### Citing the library

+Please cite this paper if you use the library:

+* Madan, C. R. (2018).
+ElGateau: A Library for Using the Elgato Stream Deck for Experimental Psychology Research. *Journal of Open Source Software, 3*, 1070. doi:10.21105/joss.01070

 ### Disclaimer

 This project is not associated with Elgato Systems GmbH.